Static synthetic gauge field control of double optomechanically induced transparency in a closed-contour interaction scheme: Conclusions

 \section{Conclusions}

 The synthetic gauge field concepts have proved to be very fruitful especially in photonics.
 In this work we demonstrated this on an optomechanical system involving a $\mathcal{PT}$-symmetric mechanical pair of resonators.
-Introducing a closed-contour interaction, also known as $\Delta$-coupling scheme, imparts tunability by any one of the coupling phases.
+Introducing a closed-contour interaction in this setting breaks the time-reversal symmetry and imparts tunability through the gauge-invariant phase sum.
 Specifically working in the stable region, we showed that in the $\mathcal{PT}$-unbroken phase it enables the steering of the transmission and slow light characteristics within the double OMIT bands while keeping the bandwidth products essentially constant.
 In the $\mathcal{PT}$-broken phase it again provides up to 50\% variation of the OMIT bandwidth.
-The rationale behind these phenomena can be simply understood by the loci of the mechanical supermodes over the complex plane as a function of the phase of the chosen coupling constant.
+The rationale behind these phenomena can be simply understood by the loci of the mechanical supermodes over the complex plane as a function of the loop coupling phase.
 This work was confined to the mean properties of the dynamical variables.
 An interesting extension can be the investigation of synthetic gauge field control in the quantum regime of optomechanical systems \cite{li2017theoretical}.

+\textit{Note added.} Recently, we became aware of the work of Jiang $\textit{et~al}$. based on a similar optomechanical setting reporting the ground-state cooling of mechanical resonators mediated by a phononic gauge field \cite{jiang2021energy}.